ThibaultJanBeyer/DragSelect/README.md

   // and many more, see "properties" section in the docs });

+// if you add the function to a variable like we did, you have access to all its functions:

-// fired once the user releases the mouse. (items) = selected nodes. ds.subscribe('callback', ({ items, event }) => {})
+// fired once the user releases the mouse. (items) = selected nodes: ds.subscribe('callback', ({ items, event }) => {})

-// if you add the function to a variable like we did, you have access to all its functions: ds.getSelection(); // returns all currently selected nodes
+// returns all currently selected nodes: ds.getSelection();

 // adds elements that can be selected.
-Won't add elements twice. ds.addSelectables(document.getElementsByClassName('selectable-node'));
+Won't add elements twice: ds.addSelectables(document.getElementsByClassName('selectable-node'));

-ds.stop(); // will teardown/stop the whole functionality
+// Teardown/stop the whole functionality:
+ds.stop();
-ds.start(); // reset the functionality after a teardown
+// Reset the functionality after a teardown: ds.start();

 // and many more, see "methods" section in documentation
 ```

-*You can also use the "shift", "ctrl" or "command" key to make multiple independent selections.*
+> You can also use the "shift", "ctrl" or "command" key to make multiple independent selections.

 ## Mobile/Touch usage

 Keep in mind that using DragSelect on a mobile/touch device will also turn off the default scroll behavior (on `click` + `drag` interaction).
 In 99% of the use-cases, this is what you want.
 If DragSelect is only one part of a website, and you still want to be able to scroll the page on mobile, you can use an `area` [property](#constructor-properties).
-This way the scroll behavior remains for all the rest of the page.
+This way the default scroll behavior remains intact for the rest of the page.

 ## Accessibility (a11y)